Jason9398/Engineering_4_Notebook-/README.md

 ### Evidence

 Pictures / Gifs of your work should go here.
 You need to communicate what your thing does.
-If any aspect of the assignment included wiring, insert the wiring diagram here.
+If any aspect of the assignment included wiring, also include the wiring diagram here.
 The diagram should be clear enough that I can recreate the wiring from scratch.

 ### Code.